Business Conditions and Sentiments

 Business Indicators, Australia

-- Wages and salaries rose 2.0% seasonally adjusted
+- Wages and salaries fell 0.8% seasonally adjusted

 Private New Capital Expenditure and Expected Expenditure, Australia

-- Total new capital expenditure rose by 4.4%
+- Total new capital expenditure fell by 2.2%

-- Equipment, plant and machinery rose by 4.3%
+- Equipment, plant and machinery fell by 4.1%

 Monthly Business Turnover Indicator